pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

   oc3 ~~~|"3.
 Add job to OTel Collector scrape configuration"| oc3
 ```

-Notable changes in the CRD compared to the collector Deployment we applied earlier:
+Notable changes in the Collector CR compared to the collector Deployment we applied earlier:

 ```yaml
 spec: